 b.
 Google Algorithmic update favoring other kinds of sites for this query

 Google constantly tweaks its algorithm and may determine that for those kinds of specific terms, more “informational” pages are required, more “fresh” pages are required, more “diverse” results in the form of images/videos/news are required or more “transactional” pages are required.
 So your pages might have fallen out of favor for any of these reasons.
-You can identify this by observing the Top 10 sites that has dramatically changed for these terms and it’s not only your site that has been Penalized.
+You can identify this by observing the change in positions of the other top ranking sites for the terms.
 If this is the case, you might want to re-evaluate your targeting strategy for these pages based on what is ranking or choose another set of search rankings term to target.

-Duplication of content across the site can be a reason for rankings drop, so you might want to check this out.
+Duplication of content across the site can be a reason for the drop in rankings, so you might want to check this out.

 d.
 Broken links on the pages